opentimestamps/opentimestamps-client/doc/git-integration.md

 completed by the Bitcoin blockchain, and saves the completed timestamp.
 This may take up to a few hours, but in the case of an important software release that may not be a big deal.
-To use this you (currently) have to manually add `--wait` to the `git-gpg-wrapper.sh` script.
+To use this you (currently) have to manually add `--wait` to the `ots-git-gpg-wrapper.sh` script.
 Then sign the tag as usual:

     $ git tag -s -m 'Completed timestamp' full-timestamp HEAD
     ots: Submitting to remote calendar 'https://pool.opentimestamps.org'